techidaily/site-facebook/source/_posts/mastering-chat-apps-beyond-facebooks-messages.md

  Essentially, the consequences are the same as they used to be, but you now have to jump through an extra hoop.

  First, you need to know how to install Messenger, which is simple.
-Just head to the[App Store](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36105/https://itunes.apple.com/app/messenger/id454638411) or[Google Play](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36105/https://play.google.com/store/apps/details?id=com.facebook.orca) , depending on your smartphone or tablet.
+Just head to the [App Store](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36105/https://itunes.apple.com/app/messenger/id454638411) or [Google Play](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36105/https://play.google.com/store/apps/details?id=com.facebook.orca) , depending on your smartphone or tablet.
 Make sure it's the official app, made by Facebook Inc., or you risk installing malware by mistake.

 ![Facebook Messaging service](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/07/The-Messenger-app-logo.jpg)